About us

-MatchFit Movement is passionate about the development of physical capabilities of children and adolescents, and helping them fall in love with being physically active across their lives.
-Whether for the purpose of improving fitness levels to enhance sports performance or to simply enjoy being active, MatchFit Movement aims to create an environment for young people to develop competence and confidence through movement.
+MatchFit Movement is passionate about developing the physical capabilities of children and adolescents and helping them fall in love with being active for life.
+Whether the goal is to improve fitness for sport or simply to enjoy moving, we create an environment where young people can build competence, confidence, and a lifelong connection to physical activity.

 Mark is a UKSCA accredited strength and conditioning coach, and a senior lecturer and researcher with a special interest in youth athletic development and motor learning.